 Issa M, Celestin J, Wasan AD.
 Issues associated with opioid use.
 In: Benzon HT, Rathmell JP, Wu CL, Turk DC, Argoff CE, Hurley RW, eds.
 Practical Management of Pain.
 5th ed.
 Philadelphia, PA: Elsevier Mosby; 2014:chap 51.

 Rang HP, Ritter JM, Flower RJ, Henderson G. Analgesic drugs.
 In: Rang HP, Ritter JM, Flower RJ, Henderson G, eds.
-Rang & Dale's Pharmacology.
+Rang and Dale's Pharmacology.
 8th ed.
 Philadelphia, PA: Elsevier Churchill Livingstone; 2016:chap 42.

 Review Date 5/14/2017